inductiva/inductiva/tutorials/pinns/heat-1-an-introduction.md

     <source src="{{ 'assets/img/articles/heat_1_introduction/ftcs_d1.mp4' | relative_url }}" type="video/mp4">
 </video>
 </div>

-<span class="mt-0 block sm:text-center text-base">Fig. 4: Role of various $D$ in the diffusion.
-Credits: Manuel Madeira / Inductiva </span>
+Fig. 4: Role of various $D$ in the diffusion.
+Credits: Manuel Madeira / Inductiva.

-*Love is in the air* --- but heat for sure is on the plate! \
+### *Love is in the air* --- but heat for sure is on the plate!

 We can reason with these results.

 - At the beginning (for $t=0$), heat starts developing from the only points